-Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS cloud detection features based on the short wave spectral bands (0.6, 0.8, 1.6 and 3.7 microns).
+As shadows are not explicitly handled in the algorithm, and since surface reflectance is modelled after a completely flat earth surface over the FOV, the issue raised in point 1 degrades the daytime cloud detection features based on the short wave spectral bands (0.6, 0.8, 1.6 and 3.7 microns).
 Under point 1 conditions the algorithm needs to be careful not to go as close to cloudfree thresholds as it is possible over more gentle terrain.
 Point 2 and 3 requires the cloud mask algorithm to be more cautious especially in the use of the surface skin temperature in terrain with high local variability in elevation, as it is more prone to be wrong here.